-If your bet loses, you will lose the premium you paid.
+If your bet is lost, you will lose the premium you paid.
 But if your bet wins, you can bring in some pretty hefty gains.

 The danger of selling options is that you will be assigned the shares you are trading.
 Remember, each option contract is worth 100 shares of the underlying stock or ETF.
-You should always make sure you have the capital or margin available to sell options in your account.
+You should always ensure you have the capital or margin to sell options in your account.
 You never know when you are going to get assigned!

 While buying 0DTE options can be a bit of a gamble, selling them is an excellent strategy for earning income in your account.
-If you are good at reading the markets or charts, you can make a pretty tidy income just by selling 0DTE options.
+If you read the markets or charts well, you can make a pretty tidy income by selling 0DTE options.

-When your bet is right, then the option will expire worthless and you will get to keep the premium.
-If you are assigned, you can use systems like the Wheel Strategy to continue to earn premiums on the new shares that you own.
+When your bet is right, the option will expire worthless, and you will get to keep the premium.
+If you are assigned, you can use systems like the Wheel Strategy to continue earning premiums on your new shares.